Baker’s Cysts

 Bakers Cyst Causes

-Baker's cysts often develop as a secondary condition due to underlying knee problems, including:
+Baker's cysts often develop as a secondary condition due to underlying knee joint dysfunction, with the most common causes including:

 1. Osteoarthritis: The gradual breakdown of cartilage in the knee joint can lead to increased synovial fluid production, contributing to cyst formation.